-These five articles will afford you the chance to examine Barrett Brown's tweets for yourself, so you may be judge of his actions, although not his fate.
-If you find what you read objectionable, please act, although don't tell anyone that I told you to go on a homicidal anti-Federal rampage, or else I'll end up in prison too.
+These five articles will afford you the chance to examine Barrett Brown's tweets so you may be judge of his actions, although not his fate.
+If you find what you read objectionable, please act, although don't tell anyone that I told you to go on a homicidal anti-Federal rampage.

 The first set of tweets for which Barrett Brown was arrested and indicted are from 4th September 2012, and are numbered as 2 a-e on the court document.
 The messages are:

 a) Don't be a pussy.
 Call up every fascist and tell them you're watching.

 I do recommend this video, it is quite funny.
 As for the tweet, it makes no sense to pick on anybody for this.
 Barrett has here in the words of his charge sheet, commanded and induced people to call up fascists.
 He makes no judgement as to who these fascists may be.